Marty Quinn (footballer)

-Martin "Marty" Quinn is a former Irish League footballer and a current manager.
+Martin Quinn is a former Irish League footballer and a current manager.
 Quinn is well known for leading Cliftonville to become Irish League champions in 1998, and leading Coleraine to Irish Cup glory in 2003.

 Playing career

 The Belfast-born Quinn began his playing career with Star of the Sea junior club.
-He then spent eight years as a defender with Cliftonville F.C. where he won the County Antrim Shield and the Irish Cup in 1978/79 and the Gold Cup in 1980/81.
+He then spent eight years as a central defender with Cliftonville F.C. where he won the County Antrim Shield and the Irish Cup in 1978–79 and the Gold Cup in 1980–81.
 In 1981, he joined Distillery where he played over 200 games and won another Co.
-Antrim Shield in 1985/86.
+Antrim Shield in 1985–86.
 Quinn left Distillery in 1987 and finished his playing career with a brief spell at Drogheda United F.C.

 Managerial career

 Distillery

-Quinn's first coaching appointment was a manager of Distillery IIs during 1987/88 where he won the George Wilson Cup.
+Quinn's first coaching appointment was a manager of Distillery IIs during 1987–88 where he won the George Wilson Cup.
 He was promoted to first team manager in September 1988 but resigned in November 1989 after a run of poor results.
 He returned to Cliftonville F.C.